Can You Move Out of the State of Utah While on Probation or Parole?

 Under the section titled “Reporting,” the standard conditions of probation in Utah clearly state the following: a person who is on probation cannot “leave the state of Utah, even briefly, or any other state… without [receiving] prior written permission” from his or her parole or probation officer, also known as an “AP&P agent” (Adult Probation and Parole).
 The standard conditions of parole contain virtually identical provisions, noting, under the section labeled “Out of State Travel,” that the parolee “will not leave this state, or any other state… even briefly, without prior written permission from” an AP&P agent.

 If a parolee or probationer leaves Utah without submitting and receiving approval for a request beforehand, he or she will be in violation of these conditions – and further, risks being extradited back to Utah to face charges.
-Serious consequences can result from a probation or parole violation in Utah, as our Salt Lake criminal lawyers discuss later in this article.
+Serious consequences can result from a probation or parole violation in Utah, as our Salt Lake City criminal defense lawyers discuss later in this article.

 Other Conditions of Probation and Parole